How to Sew a Welt Pocket

 Draw a 1 cm seam allowance line on the reverse side of the Welt fabric as shown in the image.

-It is easier to understand if you use the Heat Erase Pen to draw a line with a 0.7 cm gap from the beginning.
+It is easier to understand if you use a Heat Erase Pen to draw a line with a 0.7 cm gap from the beginning.

 Sew with a 7mm gap.
 Reverse stitches should be made at the beginning and end of sewing.